DeclarativeHub/Bond/README.md

 }
 ```

-and stop worrying about cycles as bindings always reference the target weakly or about disposing because bindings take care of it automatically.
+and stop worrying about threading, retain cycles and disposing  because bindings take care of all that automatically.
 Just bind a signal to the target responsible for performing side effects (in our example, to the object responsible for presenting a profile view controller).
 The closure you provide will be called whenever the signal emits an event with both the target and the sent element as arguments.

 ## Reactive Delegates